what it does

 Blank areas outside the crop (from the warp) appear as a checkerboard for TIFF/PNG output, or black for JPEG.

-Share… — opens the iOS share sheet.
-From there you can save to Photos, AirDrop, send via Messages, and more.
+Tap Save.
+A sheet appears — tap Share… to open the iOS share sheet.
+From there you can save to Photos, Files, AirDrop, Messages, and more.
+To save to Photos, tap the share sheet's "Save Image" option.

 After saving, tap Load Image in the menu to process the next photo.